 I love that turkey is such a lean protein, but in this congee, the meat is smooth, moist and tender.
 The resulting dish is rich, flavourful and heart-warming.

-Use an Instant Pot or pressure cooker to cook the turkey/bones along with the rice -- it's simple and saves time.
+Using an Instant Pot or pressure cooker to cook the turkey/bones along with the rice -- is simple, efficient and saves time.

 I tried it two ways: